MicrosoftDocs/azure-dev-docs/articles/java/toolkit-for-intellij/create-container-apps-intellij.md

 # Quickstart: Deploy to Azure Container Apps using IntelliJ IDEA

 This article shows you how to deploy a containerized application to Azure Container Apps using Azure Toolkit for IntelliJ IDEA.
-You can create a backend web API service that returns a static collection of music albums.
+You can create a backend web API service that returns a static collection of music albums using these steps.

 ## Prerequisites